 When you’re in your junior and senior years of high school, college preparation is becoming more important than ever.
-Many students make mistakes when it comes to this stage in their education, so here are some of the more common pitfalls to avoid.
+Many high school students make college preparation mistakes when it comes to this stage in their education, so here are some of the more common pitfalls to avoid.

 Waiting Too Long To Start